CitizenLabDotCo/citizenlab/.github/PULL_REQUEST_TEMPLATE.md

 - [Specs](URL here)
 - [Epic Deployment](URL here)

-# What changes are in this PR?

-Also, did you
 - [ ] Review and add comments to your code?
 - [ ] update E2E tests?
 (E2E template cl2-back: `docker-compose run --rm web bundle exec rake cl2_back:create_tenant[localhost,e2etests_template]`)

+# What changes are in this PR?

+Add a concise summary here of what happened, so the reviewer has some background.

 # More info
 ## Before asking for this PR to be reviewed: